canonical/anbox-cloud-docs/index.md

 Anbox Cloud enables running Android apps on any cloud platform at scale.
 It uses system containers or virtual machines to run the nested Android containers and [Juju](https://juju.is/) for deployment in a cloud environment.

-Anbox Cloud supports x86 and Arm64 hardware, providing the same set of features for both architectures.
+Anbox Cloud support x86 and Arm64 hardware, providing the same set of features for both architectures.

 Since Anbox Cloud uses system containers or virtual machines to emulate Android systems, you can achieve the isolation and security level of a virtual machine without the associated overhead.
 Therefore, compared to other Android emulation solutions, Anbox Cloud can provide at least twice the density and can serve up to 100 Android instances per server.